 Takes a given webpage from the Share sheet or when open on the Mac, saves the site name, and creates a document with the last 25 available RSS items as nodes with open tasks.

 For a given folder, creates a document and iterates through the folder contents, creating new nodes and child nodes for each subsequent folder (if present).
 Works as a Quick Action in Finder and the Services Menu.
+Note: this shortcut requests multiple permissions depending on the depth of the folder – grant Shortcuts full access within Settings > Privacy & Security > Full Disk Access.

 For a given document, gets the nodes with open tasks, formats them along with the document title for TaskPaper, and adds it to OmniFocus before opening your Projects perspective.